-Holy Nativity has had an RSCM affiliated choir for many years.
-We don't know the exact date of joining, however in the practice room is a cutting from the Daily Telegraph hanging on the wall.
-The article which is dated 1936, reports on the SECM Festival held at the Crystal Palace.
+Holy Nativity has had an RSCM affiliated choir for many years, and was one of the first three churches in Bristol to join its predecessor, the SECM, in 1927 (along with St Mary Redcliffe, and St Saviour's, Chandos Road, Redland).
+On the wall of the choir practice room is a cutting from the Daily Telegraph, displaying an article dated 1936, reporting on the SECM Festival held at the Crystal Palace.
 Holy Nativity sent several choristers to this event , one of whom, the late Harold Hanford, was happy to reminisce what a splendid occasion that service was.

 Numbers in recent times have reduced, but the few dedicated members who remain give a valuable accompaniment to enhance worship and glorify God.